Principles of Chipping in Golf: Chipping Basics

 The good news is that the chip shot doesn’t take a lot of strength, so anyone can excel at it if two basic principles are followed:

-- Keep your chips rolling on the ground whenever possible, because it’s easier to control a rolling ball vs. one that flies in the air.
+- Keep your chips rolling on the ground whenever possible.
+It’s easier to control a rolling ball than one that flies in the air.

 - Spin on a rolling ball is the enemy of accuracy, so decrease spin by using the least lofted club you can manage.